kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

 Clients outside of Go can be found in the [clients directory](../clients).

 #### Injected Check Pod Environment Variables
 The following environment variables are injected into every checker pod that Kuberhealthy runs.
-When writing your checker code, you can depend on these environment variables always being available to you, even if you do not specify them in your `khcheck` spec..
+When writing your checker code, you can depend on these environment variables always being available to you, even if you do not specify them in your `khcheck` spec.
 ```
 KH_REPORTING_URL: The Kuberhealthy URL to send POST requests to for check statuses.
 KH_CHECK_RUN_DEADLINE: The Kuberhealthy-calculated deadline for checks given in unix.